PURVAVARMA1234/Calculator/README.md

 # Calculator
-A calculator to calculate simple interest
+A calculator to calculate simple interest by purva